Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Concluding remarks

-In the context of all these potential candidates for stable distances, our proposed decomposition under perturbations should be able to provide enough information to approximate stable distances arbitrarily closely, thanks to the stability property and the triangle inequality.
-This is why we think the decomposition of our algorithm on the perturbed persistence is still of great interest.

-Another reason why we consider our generic assumption reasonable is that, in practice, persistence modules are often induced by a given filtration function on a simplicial complex or a point cloud that satisfies our assumption in a generic sense.
-That means, almost all filtration functions induce persistence modules satisfying our assumption.
-(The filtration functions inducing persistence modules which does not satisfy the assumption has measure zero.)

-Based on the above observations, we believe that the decomposition result of our algorithm is useful in practice for persistence modules in both cases with and without the generic assumption.
-We plan to update our paper with the above discussion.

-We also think two invariants that we discussed are interesting summaries containing rich information about the multi-parameter persistence modules.
+We believe the two invariants that we discussed are interesting summaries containing rich information about the multiparameter persistence modules.
+It motivates some interesting questions for future work.
 What kind of new meaningful pseudo-metrics on the space of persistence modules can be constructed and computed based on these invariants, and what are the relations between the new pseudo-metrics and the existing pseudo-metrics like interleaving distance, bottleneck distance, multi-matching distance, and so on?
 How stable will these pseudo-metrics be?

 The time complexity of our algorithm is more than $O(n^{4})$ in the $2$-parameter case.
 An interesting question is if one can apply approximation techniques such as those in~\cite{dey2016simba,sheehy2013linear} to design an approximation algorithm with time complexity $o(n^4)$.
 We also believe that most of the techniques for speeding up computation in the traditional persistence algorithm, like those in~\cite{bauer2014distributed,bauer2017phat}, can be applied to our algorithm.